 Muladhara, at the base of the spine, operates directly through the instinctive wisdom of the body.
 It is the fundamental source of energy for the sustenance, survival, health and well-being of the body.
 But when this instinctive, innate intelligence of the body is abused, the energy of these chakras begins to flow downward and outward.
 It causes an imbalance in the chakra system and creates fear that can take many different forms, creating more internal conflict and stress.
 As a result, our real sustenance of health and well-being of the body is compromised when our prana is abusively used in the first three chakras.

 Swadhisthana, the sex center, ensures survival of our species.
 Both the urge to merge and the urge for survival of the species are inborn instinctive forces.
 When this center is out of balance, we may be emotionally oversensitive or emotionally dependent.
 Repression of sexuality or addiction to sexuality can cause both emotional and physical problems.
 In animals, sex and procreation are regulated by biological rhythms.
 They have no freedom to ignore, explore or violate the laws of nature and/or to go against their instincts.
 Only human beings have the facility to go against their survival instinct to overindulge in food, sex or work.
+For example, the casual sex that humans engage in, such as what can be seen on sites like tubev.sex/, comes from humans’ ability to choose between their instincts.
 This uses the same prana as fuel that is also necessary for feeding the heart and higher centers of consciousness.

 Located at the navel is Manipura, the power center, which provides the energy to develop the skills and capacities to control our environment.
 When it functions well, we are happy with our life and we remain grounded and confident in our personal space.
 It determines how we judge ourselves and others.
 When Manipura is out of balance you experience lack of self esteem or, on the other side, a need to be overly competitive.